engskie09/coding-standard/ts-react.md

   // 🟢 hook style here
   const styles = useStyles({ isSample: true });

-  // 🟡 hooks inside of the File, but there would be an instance that it will put on other line, (e.g. mandatory parameters from or for other hooks) const { useClick } = useButton();

   // 🟢 hooks from external dependencies
   const navigate = useNavigate();
   const matches = useMatches();